calss0t/Solo-Project/README.md

 API_HOST=v3.football.api-sports.io

-You can get an API Key by going to the following link: https://dashboard.api-football.com/register
+You can get an API Key by going to the following link: [API FOOTBALL](https://dashboard.api-football.com/register)
 <br>
 <br>